thin-edge/thin-edge.io/docs/src/operate/installation/installation_without_deb_support.md

 Out of the box `thin-edge.io` uses deb packages for an automated installation ([Installation Guide](install.md)).
 You can install it yourself on any Linux system as long as you follow the guidelines below.

-## Installation on 'unsupported platforms'
+## Installation on other platforms

 ### Obtaining binaries